 The use of electric energy is essential during the various processing phases.
 Gas consumption is fundamental for the company, as it enables some processing phases like finishing and together with water, has a big impact on production.
 In a particular way, the velvet and the fabrics are woven by some machinery which gives them that distinctive and unique look as well as maximum durability during the finishing phase.
 In this phase, gas heats the water in order to create enough steam for fabric's manufacturing.
 The water is then cooled down, to avoid emitting hot water into the environment.
-The wise management of the energy resources of the company favours conscious and sustainable consumption from both an environmental and social point of view.
-To confirm our attention and our actions towards energy efficiency, from a productive and environmental point of view, in 2022 the ongoing optimization of our machinery and activities of revamping on our looms helped us reaching a reduction in energy consumption.
+The wise management of the energy resources of the company favors conscious and sustainable consumption from both an environmental and social point of view.
+To confirm our attention and our actions towards energy efficiency, from a productive and environmental point of view, in 2023 the ongoing optimization of our machinery and activities of revamping on our looms helped us reaching a reduction in energy consumption.
 Obsolete motors on velvet looms were replaced with new inverter motors.
-This process was carried out on four looms in 2022.
+This process was carried out on nine looms in 2023.
 Our calculations showed considerable energy savings (estimated 83% every year for each loom).
-Considering the positive outcome, the revamping will be carried out to other nine looms in 2023.
+Considering the positive outcome, the revamping was also carried out on our water-treatment plant where the installation of a 30kW inverter for controlling three blowers that generate oxygen in the settling tanks has led to a significant energy efficiency improvement.